nickvence/nickvence.github.io/concave-slope.rst

 constant-slope hillsides.
 Unfotunately, this linear slope is not

 - optimized for a rapid elevation decline
-- optimized for errosion, and
+- optimized for erosion, and
 - aesthetically pleasing.

 Now that GPS-tractors can make concave slopes, the world will benefit from optimizing